-5.0 Significant Governance Issues
+5 Significant Governance Issues

-- 5.1 Based on the Council's established risk management approach, the issues detailed below have been assessed as being significant for the purpose of the 2014 -15 Annual Governance Statement.
+Based on the Council's established risk management approach, the issues detailed below have been assessed as being significant for the purpose of the 2015 -16 Annual Governance Statement.
 We will over the coming year take appropriate steps to address these matters and further enhance our governance arrangements.
-We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review. - Hounslow Homes Transition Further to the decision of Council to bring back in-house the services and functions delivered previously by Hounslow Homes.
-Significant scrutiny will be applied to the integration of this service into the council, including the system of internal controls within the Housing service. - Budget overspends Although the Council has coped well with cuts to Council funding, some key areas are struggling to deliver their services within their agreed budgets.
-These include Temporary Accommodation pressures and Looked After Children.
-Special Educational Need demand is also increasing and creating pressure on schools budgets.
+We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.